Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to score more than 74.5 points in five of 12 games this season.
+- Kent State and its opponents have combined to put up more than 74.5 points in five of 12 games this season.

-- Northern Illinois and its opponents have combined to score more than 74.5 points in three of 12 games this season.
+- Northern Illinois' games have gone over 74.5 points in three of 12 chances this season.

-- Saturday's over/under is 10.3 points higher than the combined 64.2 PPG average of the two teams.
+- The two teams combine to score 64.2 points per game, 10.3 less than the over/under in this contest.

-- These two squads combine to allow 68.1 points per game, 6.4 fewer than this contest's over/under.
+- The 68.1 combined points per game that these two squads have allowed this season are 6.4 fewer than the 74.5 total in this contest.

-- Golden Flashes games have an average total of 67.6 points this season, 6.9 fewer than Saturday's over/under.
+- The Golden Flashes and their opponents score an average of 67.6 points per game, 6.9 fewer than Saturday's total.

 - In 2021, games involving the Huskies have averaged a total of 56.9 points, 17.6 fewer than this game's set over/under.